 I can’t wait to show you how easy and fun these are to make.
 But first I’d like to thank Remodelaholic for inviting me, once again, to participate in her Creative Christmas Challenge.
-I participated last year also and it’s always fun seeing how creative everyone is.
-You can see all 22 beautiful projects linked up below.
+Last year I joined and made this Christmas Pompom Pillow.

 I’ve been very busy this year creating fun new Christmas projects and I’m really having fun playing with glitter when I made a new wreath of sorts.